tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

 .. method:: BitstreamReader.mark()

-   Pushes the stream's current position onto a mark stack which may be returned to with calls to :meth:`rewind`.
+   Pushes the stream's current position onto a mark stack.
+   That position may be returned to with calls to :meth:`rewind`.

 .. warning::